Guide written by:

 Degreasers and wood strippers

 Strippers are designed to remove previous coats of treatment such as varnish or paint.
-For best results, application should be accompanied by sanding
+For best results, application should be accompanied by sanding.
+Remember to wear gloves, a mask and goggles.

 Wood putty, bonding agents, mastic and filling wax